Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-01tZ8LavWWg.md

 ### Transcript

-> are we gonna going to get uh a moon is the big white thing in the sky a moon or is that a planet i'm not sure probably a moon right
+> are we gonna going to get, a moon is the big white thing in the sky a moon or is that a planet i'm not sure probably a moon right